 –Blender or food processor if making giblet gravy

+To start… Remove the cooked turkey and plate it to rest 30 minutes before carving.
+Pour off the juices from the turkey into the sauce pan.
+Scrape all surfaces of the turkey roasting pan into the saucepan (as flavoring) including small pieces of meat that may be stuck to the roasting pan… add a little water to help dissolve the crustier cooked flavorings.
 If a lower fat content gravy is desired, pour the drippings instead into several large glass flat bottomed containers (like casserole dishes) until the juices separate; (I sometimes speed this up by placing them in the freezer on hot pads.)
 Then skim off the fat portion from the top using a spoon or ladle.
 (Be prepared by clearing a top freezer shelf so it is a quick in and out… about ten minutes)

 Tips: If the work area on the stove is large enough, the juices can be left in the roasting pan and then the pan placed over two burners for cooking the gravy.
 Sometimes the bottom of the pan has a large amount of dried juices, add hot water to the roasting pan to reconstitute the dried portions into flavorful juices, before pouring off into the sauce pan.
 I put some of the separated fat from the turkey on top of the dressing/stuffing to give it a delicious moist flavor.

 To Cook gravy: Set burner temperature to medium-high heat to bring the juices to a low boil.

 Turkey Juices Before Gravy Preparation

+Fill the 2-cup glass or plastic container about half full of cold water (8 oz) and place 2-3 tablespoons of flour or Wondra in to the water.
 Close lid tightly and shake to thoroughly blend.
 Inspect the mixture; if lumpy, pour through a strainer into the heated sauce pan (or roaster pan).
 Tip: If you shake the jar vigorously the lumps tend to disappear.

 Next, stir or whisk the mixture into the boiling juices.